Rust-Wellcome/labwhere/presentation/slides.md

 The prototype is a backend component that we’ve integrated with our long-read LIMS frontend, Traction, to showcase its functionality.
 The connection to the long-read LIMS is controlled via a feature flag — flipping the flag redirects traffic between the original LabWhere service and the prototype.

-We intentionally kept the prototype as simple and minimal as possible, using **few abstractions**.
-Our goal was to understand the syntax and semantics of Rust itself — not to dive into full-fledged web frameworks like Axum or Rocket.
+We intentionally kept the prototype as simple and minimal as possible, using **few out-of-the-box web frameworks**.
+Our goal was to understand the syntax and semantics of Rust itself — not to dive into web frameworks like Axum or Rocket.

 We need to emphasise the fact that this is in fact a prototype. ➡️ ➡️ ➡️ This was not meant for production.

 ➡️ ➡️ ➡️

-One of the key takeaways we want to highlight in this presentation is that we successfully learned a new programming language — its syntax and semantics — and used it to write a small part of an existing system, fully integrated with our current infrastructure.
+One of the key takeaways we want to highlight in this presentation is that we successfully learned a new programming language and used it to write a small part of an existing system, fully integrated with our current infrastructure.
 We achieved this through collaborative sessions of just about one to one and a half hours per week — and it’s been a process we’ve genuinely enjoyed.

 So, to the next section of our presentation: Shiv will now demonstrate the working of the rust prototype we’ve built.